Singapore is exposed in all of its noir glory with scintillating stories from the very best of the city’s authors.

 Nury Vittachi, “Murder on Orchard Road,” Orchard Road

-- Subjects: Forthcoming, Middle East & Asian Interest, Mysteries & Crime, Noir Series
+- Subjects: Forthcoming, Middle East & Asian Interest, Mysteries & Crime, New Releases, Noir Series

 - Tags: Asia, Cheryl Lu-Lien Tan, Colin Cheong, Colin Goh, Damon Chua, Dave Chua, Johann S. Lee, Lawrence Osborne, Monica Bhide, Noir Series, Nury Vittachi, Ovidia Yu, Philip Jeyaretnam, S.J.
 Rozan, Simon Tay/Donald Tee Quee Ho, Singapore, Suchen Christine Lim